 Bone china is a form of porcelain that's strengthened using bone ash to give thin, yet durable, dinnerware.

 Pros: Very fine translucent appearance which some people love.
 While it's the finest type of dinnerware it's also the strongest.
 Modern bone china should be dishwasher safe.

 Cons: Contains animal bones, which may bother vegetarians, vegans, or people who avoid using certain animal products.
 It’s the most expensive type of dinnerware.

 Price: $60 to $500.

 While most dinnerware sets contain round plates, this certainly isn't the only option.
-Square plates are also fairly popular, but you can also find some quite unusual octagonal plates and three-sides plates with curved edges.
+Square plates are also fairly popular, but you can also find some quite unusual octagonal plates and three-sided plates with curved edges.

-Dinnerware shape can actually be quite a divisive topic — some people love square or other non-standard dinnerware, but for others it's round or nothing.
+Dinnerware shape can actually be quite a divisive topic — some people love square or other non-standard dinnerware, but for others, it's round or nothing.
 Only you can decide!

 Dinnerware sets can be found in a huge variety of colors and patterns.
 What you pick is really down to your personal taste, as there's no right and wrong.